-Unfortunately, we are again experiencing a large number of staff absent with COVID-19.
-This means that we are having to cancel some pre-booked appointments at short notice.
+If one of our clinicians test positive for COVID-19 we may need to cancel your pre-booked appointment at short notice.
 We apologise in advance if this affects you or a member of your family.
-If you have a pre-booked appointment and do not hear from us please assume that your appointment is still going ahead.
+If you have a pre-booked appointment and do not hear from us please assume that your appointment is going ahead as normal.

-We understand that this is frustrating for our patients.
-It is also frustrating for us as we are not delivering the service we want to.
+We understand that this situation is frustrating.
 Please be patient and kind and bear with us as appointments and clinics are disrupted.
 It is not the fault of our receptionists so please do not verbally abuse them.

 Below are some tips to help you help yourself, and in turn help us and the NHS: